 The most commonly available option for an analogue paddle is the Airmar ST300/ST800.
 We've done a lot of d10 testing using an ST300 and it's a great combination.
-The ST800 (Raymarine) and ST850 (Furuno/Garmin) are essentially the same device with different length bodies.
+The ST800 (Raymarine) and ST850 (Furuno/Garmin) are essentially the same device with different size bodies.

 The Signet "Blue Cap" paddle wheel can be difficult to source but it offers better performance.
-The key difference between signet and other transducers is that the Signet emits more pulses per revolution meaning the d10 can calculate speed with less lag.
+The key difference between Signet and other transducers is that the Signet emits more pulses per revolution meaning the d10 can calculate speed with less lag.
 Combine a d10 and Signet and the lag on the speed reading is just half a second, compared to 1.1 seconds for the ST300.

 - The hole required for a Signet paddle wheel is significantly smaller than the hole for an Airmar transducer.